-TR16 Pueblo, Spanish and Neo-traditional Urbanism: Plaza-centered Communities
+TR16 New Mexico Urbanism: Pueblo, Spanish and Neo-traditional Plazas, Churches and Community Buildings

-Sunday, April 21 8:00 AM-5:00 PM Chris Wilson, University of New Mexico, Tour Leader \$120 • Capacity: 40 Bus Tour with Walking • ML2 38 Tours
+Sunday, April 21 8:00 AM-5:00 PM Chris Wilson, University of New Mexico, Tour Leader \$120 • Capacity: 40 Bus Tour with Walking • ML2

 This tour samples the rich urban history of New Mexico, its three traditions of plaza-making and associated community buildings.
 Tentative stops include the 1706 Albuquerque plaza and its 1790s Spanish Colonial church, with mid-19th century carpenter Gothic overlay; a Pueblo plaza and Spanish mission church; Aldea, a New Urbanist new town (planned by Duany Plater-Zyberk) and plaza (designed by Moule and Polyzoides); the 1610 Santa Fe plaza and Palace of the Governors; the 1870s Romanesque Revival Cathedral; and such Spanish Pueblo Revival buildings as the 1916 Fine Arts Museum.
 Museum pass and optional free time in Santa Fe plaza area.